 Loneliness and social isolation are harmful to our health: research shows that lacking social connections is as damaging to our health as smoking 15 cigarettes a day.
 In Calderdale 17,688 older people are ‘sometimes’ lonely and 6,367 older people are ‘always or often’ lonely.

-With so many local people affected we have taken the decision to invest £150,000 in local voluntary sector projects which are aimed at tackling isolation across three themes: Befriending, Access, and Micro-commissioning services.
-Seven delivery partners have been chosen, and details of the projects they will deliver are listed below.
+With so many local people affected we have taken the decision to invest in local voluntary sector projects, which aim to tackle isolation across three themes: Befriending, Access, and Micro-commissioning services.
+Seven delivery partners have been commissioned to deliver this work.

 Theme 1: Befriending

 Project: Age UK Calderdale and Kirklees currently run traditional befriending across Calderdale.
 We are looking to develop this model to encourage informal volunteering and develop volunteers to focus on supporting those with dementia within their community.

 1 member of staff to develop (based on our 2016-2017 pilot in Ripponden and 3 successful years of working within communities in Kirklees “Nearly Neighbours” schemes) in 2 new areas in Calderdale.
 The project aims to create supportive networks for people to support those within their communities experiencing isolation and loneliness.
 We will increase awareness of issues facing older neighbours by working with existing groups, community champions and volunteers.
 The project will support and encourage people to be more neighbourly.

 This member of staff will develop the use of our Dementia tool kit, a device used to engage with people living with dementia that can offer reminiscence activities and create booklets/ hold personalised information.
 Supporting volunteers to use this technology with older people in these communities and create Lifebooks for older people through this project.